dfmoralesb/MPE_tutorials/tutorials/NGS.md

 First let create a new directory were to place the deduplicated reads

 	mkdir /data_tmp/[username]/data/01_dedup

+Now let's move back to the folder with the raw data

+	cd /data_tmp/[username]/data/00_raw_reads

 To deduplicate the first pair of reads do